PiaCOS/gomodoro/README.md

 # GOMODORO

 `gomodoro` is a simple Pomodoro CLI tool built with *Go*.
 It helps you manage your work and rest intervals by playing sounds at the start and end of each session.
 You can customize the duration of the sessions using the `-w` (work) and `-r` (rest) flags.
+If you do not want sounds to play, use the `-b=false` flag.

 You can stop the tool anytime by pressing `Ctrl+C`.